intxparts/intxparts.github.io/notes/notes_2020.12.17.md

 <script defer src="..\dependencies\katex0.12.0\contrib\auto-render.min.js" onload="renderMathInElement(document.body);"></script>
 ```

-The next step is to avoid this altogether and build a tool to generate the desired HTML from the Pandoc output so that the visitors of the website will not be required to download and run any javascript.
-This solution needs to be investigated to see if the performance of the site would be better.
-There are notes from others that have done this that there is a trade off if there are a lot of equations embedded in the site, that the ssr would produce much larger HTML files.
+The next step is to avoid this altogether and build a tool to pre-render all of the HTML so that the visitors of the website will not be required to download and run any javascript.
+This solution needs to be investigated to see if the performance is better.
+Others have noted that there is a trade off if there are a lot of equations embedded in the site, as using pre-rendering would produce much larger HTML files.

 $$\int u dv = uv - \int v du$$